GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Inlay hints

-The extension can show DSHL macro parameters in the source code.
+The extension can show DSHL macro and HLSL define parameters in the source code.

 ![inlay hints](res/screenshots/inlay-hints.png)

 ### Go to / Peek definitions

-You can find (go to / peek) the definition of a DSHL macro.
+You can find (go to / peek) the definition of a DSHL macro or a HLSL define.

 ![definitions](res/screenshots/definition.gif)

 ### Go to / Peek declarations

-You can find (go to / peek) the declaration of a DSHL macro.
+You can find (go to / peek) the declaration of a DSHL macro or a HLSL define.

 ![declarations](res/screenshots/declaration.gif)

 ### Go to / Peek implementations

-You can find (go to / peek) the implementation of DSHL macro.
+You can find (go to / peek) the implementation of DSHL macro or a HLSL define.

 ![implementations](res/screenshots/implementation.gif)